lamini-ai/lamini-examples/ift.md

 2. Newline (`'\n'`) followed by an instruction to generate three diverse questions about the investments made by BigMoney Ventures based solely on the preceding single-quoted text.

 We then execute `runner(...)` to generate `result` of type `Questions` based on the new prompt and the specific system prompt.
-We also print out the `questions` at the end.
+At the end, we print out the `questions` and append each chunk-question pair to `questions`.

 ```python
 questions = []